 -

-SWALS are those categories I and II pupils whose mother tongue/dominant language is an official language of an EU Member State (with the exception of Irish and Maltese) but for whom no language section in their mother tongue/dominant language (L1) exists in their school.
+SWALS are pupils whose mother tongue/dominant language is an official language of an EU Member State (except for Irish and Maltese) but for whom no language section in their mother tongue/dominant language (L1) exists in their school.

 SWALS are normally enrolled in the English, French or German sections.
-The language of the section is the pupil’s L2.
-SWALS can also be enrolled in the language section of the host country on condition that no additional costs are incurred.
-Their L2 should be English, French or German.
+The language of the section becomes the pupil’s L2.
+SWALS can also be enrolled in the language section of the host country.
+Their L2 should be English, French, or German, if the school does not offer the Host Country Language as L2.